MohitAnand01/LLM_Powered_Chatbot/README.md

 2. Respond to questions specifically related to your own CV/Resume.

 # How to run the code
-Step1: Pretrain the model by running cells in llm_train.ipynb file Step2:Run the ngrok server in llm_train.ipynb file and put the ngrk server url in send_to_llm function present in app.py file in url datatype
+Step1: Pretrain the model by running cells in llm_train.ipynb file<br>
+Step2:Run the ngrok server in llm_train.ipynb file and put the ngrk server url in send_to_llm function present in app.py file in url datatype<br>
-Step3: Run app.py file by writing app.py command
+Step3: Run app.py file by writing app.py command<br>